PacoVu/havenondemand-android/README.md

 ## Demo code 1:

-**Use the Entity Extraction API to extract people and places from cnn.com website with a GET request**
+**Use the Entity Extraction API to extract people and places from cnn.com website with a synchronous GET request**

     import com.iod.api.iodclient.IIODClientCallback;
     import com.iod.api.iodclient.IODApps;